Awesome-Windows/Awesome/README.md

 - [KatMouse](http://www.ehiti.de/katmouse/) - Utility that enables "universal scrolling" in Windows: scrolling does not need the window to be active/clicked first (i.e. how it works in macOS and Linux) ![Freeware][Freeware Icon]
 - [Keypirinha](http://keypirinha.com/) - A fast launcher for keyboard ninjas on Windows.
 You can think of Keypirinha as an alternative to *Launchy* and a cousin of *Alfred*. ![Freeware][Freeware Icon]
 - [Taskade](https://taskade.com/) - Smart task lists with real-time cross-platform syncing and team collaboration. ![Freeware][Freeware Icon]
+- [LockHunter](https://lockhunter.com/) - Display which processes are currently locking a file (Usefull for removing blocked files or removeable Devices).

 ### Terminal